Orasund/Orasund.github.io/_posts/2022-09-22-Some-Thoughts-on-TDD.md

 A type annotation is in a sense a proof (see Curry–Howard correspondence).
 So i somehow see a relation to the whole validate vs verify topic.
 But that a topic for another day.

+## Mocking leads to false assumtions
+Mocking is needed to acutally archive TDD but this might result in false mocks.
+But writing tests without mocks can be done.
+The solution is to seperate effects from logic and then only test the logic.
+To tests effect we can use system tests.

 ## Code Coverage of 80% does not come naturally
 I've never seen anyone actually do TDD in a way where they end up with a code coverage of 80% by their first attempt.
 Most often you have around 50% by the first try, then check your code coverage and create the missing tests.
 Thats because a lot of tests are useless(Mocking a lot with no real data) or testing unwanted behaviour(Fail states).